4ppolyon/Projet_spark_LSDM/README.md

 ## Description of the analyses

-We say here that we consider both filtered and unfiltered data.
-This is why we have two different histograms for the first question for example.

 ### Question 1 : What is the distribution of the machines according to their CPU capacity?
 For this question we started by mapping the data as a key-value pair where the key the machine id and the value is 1.
 We then reduced the data by summing the values for each key.
 This way we can count the number of machines.